davidjnelson/angular-table/README.md

 This sort of worked, but wasn't pixel perfect and felt hacky.
 * The code was too lengthy for my taste.
 Weighing in at 3,400 lines, it supported a ton of functionality that I would never need.
-* Making the container height 100% prevented content below it from being flush to the bottom margin.
 * It requires jquery.
 I'm working hard to completely remove jquery from my app and this would be another spot requiring me to keep it.